SinisterSpatula/RetroflagGpiGuides/Pegasus.md

 Go ahead and Scrape (using Retropie as your system of choice so that we get a gamelist.xml in each games folder)!

+> Alternatively, you could use [skyscraper for linux](https://github.com/muldjord/skyscraper) which now has built in support for Pegasus!

 ## Editing your gamelist.xml

 Once skraper is finished, you will need to edit the resulting gamelist.xml for use with Pegasus.
 I recommend [downloading Microsoft Visual Studio Code](https://code.visualstudio.com/download) (just a fancy text editor).
 Use it to remove all of the image tags from your gamelist.xml: